 This means that if you’re using the minor pentatonic scale, you don’t need to worry about accenting or ending on certain notes, because you’re already likely to be on the right notes, and if not, that note can be resolved to the previous or following note of the scale.

 Though the ease of use of the minor pentatonic guitar scale has surely helped make it popular, it also ended up being associated with a flavor of its own and is used extensively in Rock, Blues and Country music for reasons that go beyond the fact that it’s easy to use.

 Thus, if you only know the minor pentatonic scale pattern above, you can already start improvising and actually make good stuff if you have the other things you need to improvise on guitar in place.

 The following lick is made up entirely of notes from the A minor pentatonic scale.

-As you can see, there are many of things you can do with the minor pentatonic scale on guitar even though it has less notes.
+As you can see, there are many things you can do with the minor pentatonic scale on guitar even though it has fewer notes.

 Yet, you may want to add more variety to your solos.
 In the next three types of minor scales on guitar, we have seven notes in each scale, instead of five.